pdjr-signalk-plugins/ais-reporter/README.md

 These properties can be applied anywhere in the configuration file and operate over the context in which they are defined.

+Note that consolidation services use the frequency of reporting as an indicator of vessel presence; Marine Traffic for example seems to expect reporting intervals of less than an hour or so.

 ### Configuration examples